quintindk/devops-voyager/README.md

 The reverse proxy pattern is a common architectural pattern in Kubernetes and is specifically implemented in [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) controllers.
 There is an entire list of possible controllers including cloud specific controllers (which we'll get to later) but for now we'll use [NGINX](https://www.nginx.com/) for an on prem or dev cluster.

+## monitoring

+This is where I can learn a ton, not my strongest point, well not really true; I created a PerformanceCounter implementation in .NET core that feeds into InfluxDb.
+I'm great at InfluxDb and Grafana but the requirement is to bring in Promethius and Grafana.
+We'll figure it out.

 ## testing

 I will provide the Kubernetes YAML and shell scripts to provision the solution to a Minikube environment for testing.
 Please ensure that you have a working version of Minikube, at least version 1.16.
-You can find setup instructions [here](https://kubernetes.io/docs/setup/learning-environment/minikube/).
+You can find setup instructions [here](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 ## cloud